swanson8r/datadog-terraform-quick-start/README.md

 ### Add New Dashboards via JSON

+> [!NOTE]
+> If you are going to replace a dashboard/monitor that has already been imported in HCL,
+> you will want to remove that entry from the Terraform file *before* applying the JSON change.

 - Admittedly, the generated Terraform files for monitors and dashboards can be clunky, large, and difficult to understand how and where changes are made.
 The good news is that monitors and dashboards (only) can be exported from Datadog as JSON and then established within the Terraform files in the same format.
 This allows a user to go and make graphical changes in the UI, export the results, and then